Alejogb1/job-board/blog-data/how-can-we-measure-the-relevance-of-a-question-answer-pair.md

 id: "how-can-we-measure-the-relevance-of-a-question-answer-pair"
 ---

-Let's dive right into this, shall we?
+Let's dive right into this?
 Assessing the relevance of a question-answer pair is a fundamental problem, and not just in the context of something like StackOverflow.
 I’ve grappled with this across several projects, ranging from building internal knowledge bases at a previous role to working on an early iteration of a conversational AI platform.
 It’s a nuanced challenge, and “relevance” itself can mean different things depending on the application.
 At its core, however, it involves establishing how well the information provided in the answer addresses the intent and specific needs expressed in the question.

 Initially, a naive approach might focus solely on keyword overlap—counting the number of matching words between the question and the answer.
 However, this often falls short, particularly when dealing with synonyms, paraphrases, or implied meaning.
 Let's consider a scenario where someone asks "how do i make a program that sends data over a network socket?"
 A response that simply mentions "socket programming" without further context would register low on keyword overlap, yet could be highly relevant for a seasoned developer.
 Conversely, an answer filled with networking jargon, while having high keyword overlap, might be completely irrelevant for a novice.